 We are a nonprofit cosmetology school, empowering survivors of human trafficking through vocational training.
 While several organizations in Rochester do excellent rescue and rehabilitation work, we pick up where other programs end.

-When a trafficking victim has spent time on the street, it's likely that they will be arrested for the very situation they have been forced into.
+When a trafficking victim has spent time on the street, they will likely be arrested for the very situation they have been forced into.
 Even if escape becomes possible, afterward - left with a criminal record - they experience extreme difficulty finding a job that pays a living wage.

-And now, with a teaching license in cosmetology, Julie intends to do more.
+And now, as an LMSW with a teaching license in cosmetology, Julie intends to do more.

-The School of Beauty is still in the fund raising process.
+The School of Beauty is still in the process of fundraising.
 As of May 2021, Julie Chapus is fully licensed as our first cosmetology instructor.
 The School has already received materials for the curriculum from a generous donor.

 Currently, we are pursuing additional federal and private funding, as well as searching for a building in Rochester to house the School.
-We are working toward creating a financially self-sustaining facility, with multiple revenue streams including: continuing education courses, a student-run cosmetology clinic, and a limited number of seats to tuition-paying students.
-This last element allows survivors anonymity within the program, and giving additional protection - a true chance to start over.
+We are working toward creating a financially self-sustaining facility, with multiple revenue streams including continuing education courses, a student-run cosmetology clinic, and a limited number of seats for tuition-paying students.
+This last element allows survivors anonymity within the program and gives additional protection - a true chance to start over.

 The School of Beauty is nondiscriminatory; we welcome people of all races, colors, religions, genders, and orientations.

-The past shouldn't keep them from a beautiful future.
-We hope you will partner with us in our endeavors.
+The past shouldn't keep you from a beautiful future.
+We hope you will partner with us in our anti-trafficking work.